Tommy Roe: Biography

 Following a more successful tour of the United Kingdom by his friend Roy Orbison, Roe toured there and then moved to England where he lived for several years.
 In 1964, Roe recorded a song written by Buzz Cason entitled "Diane From Manchester Square", about a girl who worked at EMI House when it was based in London's Manchester Square.
 Sales of this single in the UK were poor, and it failed to chart.
-During the 1960s, he had several more Top 40 hits, including 1966's number 8 "Sweet Pea" (number 1 Canada) and number 6 "Hooray for Hazel" (number 2 Canada).
+During the 1960s, he had several more Top 40 hits, including 1966's "Sweet Pea" (number 8 U.S., number 1 Canada) and "Hooray for Hazel" (number 6 U.S., number 2 Canada).

-In 1969, his song "Dizzy" went to number 1 on the UK Singles Chart, number 1 in Canada, as well as number 1 on the U.S. Billboard Hot 100.
+In 1969, his song "Dizzy" went to number 1 on the U.S. Billboard Hot 100, number 1 on the UK Singles Chart, and number 1 in Canada.
 This transatlantic chart-topper sold two million copies by mid-April 1969, giving him his third gold disc award.

 Roe guest-starred in an episode of the American sitcom Green Acres, titled "The Four of Spades", airing on November 8, 1969.

 His final Top 10 single, a track co-written with Freddy Weller, titled "Jam Up and Jelly Tight", became his fourth gold record, peaking at number 8 in the U.S. and number 5 in Canada in 1970.

 Although his style of music declined in popularity with the 1970s mass market, Roe maintained a following and continued to perform at a variety of concert venues, sometimes with 1960s nostalgia rock and rollers such as Freddy Cannon and Bobby Vee.
 He recorded numerous singles in the late 1970s and 1980s aimed at the country music market.
 In 1986, Roe was inducted into the Georgia Music Hall of Fame, and his pioneering contribution to the genre has been recognized by the Rockabilly Hall of Fame.

 Roe's autobiography, originally published in 2016, named From Cabbagetown to Tinseltown and places in between, was co-written with Michael Robert Krikorian.

 On February 7, 2018, Roe officially announced his retirement on his Facebook page with this statement:

+On May 2, 2022, Roe released a new single titled "80" to commemorate his 80th birthday.
+Roe also appeared as a guest on several oldies-oriented podcasts throughout 2022 and 2023 to discuss his music career.

+On January 5, 2023, Roe released a new album titled From Here to Here on the independent label Solar Music.
+In a February 2023 interview with Goldmine, Roe officially confirmed his return to music, stating "Yes, I’m still at it.
+It is something that I love doing and it is part of my DNA.
+I have to do it.
+I guess I will carry on until I can’t do it anymore."
+On April 16, 2023, Roe announced concert dates for Nashville on May 9 and Holmdel on June 8, his first live performances since the 2018 retirement announcement.

 Personal life

 A resident of Atlanta, Georgia, and Beverly Hills, California, he was married to actress Josette Banzet until her death in 2020.
-He has a daughter named Cynthia, three grandchildren, and three great-grandchildren who all live in Georgia.